influxdata/telegraf/docs/INSTALL_GUIDE.md

 ## Custom builder

-Telegraf also provides a way of building a custom, minimized binary using the [custom builder][].
-This takes a user's configuration file(s), determine what plugins are required, and build a binary with only those plugins.
+Telegraf also provides a way of building a custom minimized binary using the [custom builder][].
+This takes a user's configuration file(s), determines what plugins are required, and builds a binary with only those plugins.
 This greatly reduces the size of the Telegraf binary.

 [custom builder]: https://github.com/influxdata/telegraf/tree/master/tools/custom_builder